-13.4.1) The survival cell must extend from behind the fuel tank in a rearward direction to a point at least 300mm in front of the driver's feet, with his feet resting on the pedals and the pedals in the inoperative position.

-13.4.2) When he is seated normally, the soles of the driver's feet, resting on the pedals in the inoperative position, must not be situated forward of the front wheel centre line.
+- 13.4.1 The survival cell must extend from behind the fuel tank in a rearward direction to a point at least 300mm in front of the driver's feet, with his feet resting on the pedals and the pedals in the inoperative position. - 13.4.2 When he is seated normally, the soles of the driver's feet, resting on the pedals in the inoperative position, must not be situated forward of the front wheel centre line.

-ARTICLE 14: SAFETY EQUIPMENT
+ARTICLE 14 : SAFETY EQUIPMENT

-14.1 Fire extinguishers:

-- 14.1.1) All cars must be fitted with a fire extinguishing system which will discharge into the cockpit and into the engine compartment. - 14.1.2) Any AFFF which has been specifically approved by the FIA is permitted. - 14.1.3) The quantity of extinguishant may vary according to the type of AFFF used, a list is available from the FIA. - 14.1.4) When operated, the fire extinguishing system must discharge 95% of its contents at a constant pressure in no less than 10 seconds and no more than 30 seconds.
-If more than one container with extinguishant is fitted, they must be released simultaneously. - 14.1.5) Each pressure vessel must be equipped with a means of checking its pressure which may vary according to the type of AFFF used.
-A list is available from the FIA. - 14.1.6) The following information must be visible on each container with extinguishant: - a) Type of extinguishant - b) Weight or volume of the extinguishant - Date the container must be checked which must be no more than two years after the date of filling. - 14.1.7) All parts of the extinguishing system must be situated within the survival cell and all extinguishing equipment must withstand fire. - 14.1.8) Any triggering system having its own source of energy is permitted, provided it is possible to operate all extinguishers should the main electrical circuits of the car fail
+- 14.1 Fire extinguishers : - 14.1.1 All cars must be fitted with a fire extinguishing system which will discharge into the cockpit and into the engine compartment. - 14.1.2 Any extinguishant listed in the Appendix to the regulations is permitted. - 14.1.3 The quantity of extinguishant may vary according to the type of extinguishant used, a list of quantities may be found in the Appendix to these regulations. - 14.1.4 When operated, the fire extinguishing system must discharge 95% of its contents at a constant pressure in no less than 10 seconds and no more than 30 seconds.
+If more than one container with extinguishant is fitted, they must be released simultaneously. - 14.1.5 Each pressure vessel must be equipped with a means of checking its pressure which may vary according to the type of extinguishant used.
+A list of pressures may be found in the Appendix to the regulations. - 14.1.6 The following information must be visible on each container with extinguishant : - a) Type of extinguishant - b) Weight or volume of the extinguishant - c) Date the container must be checked which must be no more than two years after the date of filling. - 14.1.7 All parts of the extinguishing system must be situated within the survival cell and all extinguishing equipment must withstand fire. - 14.1.8 Any triggering system having its own source of energy is permitted, provided it is possible to operate all extinguishers should the main electrical circuits of the car fail.